Governors

 Jean McLaren (co-opted governor) - I moved to Holmes Chapel in 2019 from Poynton with my husband Rob, when he became vicar of St Luke’s church.
 We really enjoy being part of the village and I’d heard lots of good things about HCPS.
 I was a parent governor when our own 2 children were at primary school in Stockport (several years ago as they’re now both teachers themselves) and when I was approached about being a governor for HCPS I was happy to get involved.
 I work in the NHS in Manchester for a Psychological Therapy Team as a counsellor and counselling supervisor so I always have a particular interest in wellbeing.
 I’m really enjoying starting to get to know the school, the staff and the students.

 Vicki Bradford (Associate Governor) - I joined Holmes Chapel Primary School in 2022 as Deputy Headteacher and Associate Governor.
 I have been in the teaching profession for 19 years and a senior leader for the last 11 years at schools also in Cheshire East.
-I am an active learner myself and I am currently studying the NASENCO Masters Level Award.
+I am an active learner myself and I have recently achieved the NASENCO Masters Level Award, and am currently studying for the NPQH Award.
 I am from North Wales originally, but along with my husband and two children, I have been living in Sandbach for the past 8 years.
 In my spare time I enjoy travelling, reading, coffee and cake!

 Files to Download